0% 7400% increase in transactions

 Our ticketing and ecommerce work with The Courtauld was completed and live to an exacting project timescale by September 2021.
 Since launch, over 85% of gallery visitors are completing their ticket purchases online prior to their visit.
 This is bringing great benefits in terms of the visitor experience, with important visitor information provided in booking confirmations and pre-visit emails, speedy ticket check-in on arrival and reduced queuing time for on-the-day visitors.

-The drive to online ticket sales is also providing The Courtauld with a rapidly growing database of gallery and shop customers, along with general and special interest newsletter signups.
-This is building a valuable repository of rich customer data with which to analyse and understand ticket and shop buying behaviours.
 Additionally, through the provision of cross-selling features such as eye-catching signposts and well-placed links, The Courtauld has been able to successfully promote its Friends and Patrons membership schemes.
 These are important schemes for promoting customer loyalty and increasing philanthropic donations in support of The Courtauld’s mission, and The Courtauld has more than doubled its membership since launch.

 Services